wingylui/CryptoClustering/README.md

 In this challenge, a model was builded to predict if cryptocurrencies are affected by 24-hour or 7-day price changes.
 The dataset consist of price change precentage of different crytocurrencies in different timepoints (24H, 7D, 14D, 30D, 60D, 200D and 1Y).
 To identify different cluster for cryptocurrencies, `StandardScaler` is used to scale the dataset and the number of clusters is identified using Elbow method.
 Lastly, different clusters of crytocurrencies were determined by using k-means clustering algorithm.

-To reduce the number of input variables for the model, Principal Component Analysis (PCA) is utilized for dimensionality reduction.
-The clustering results of both models were compared and no difference was observed in original dataset and dimensionality reduced dataset.
+To further imporve this model, Principal Component Analysis (PCA) is utilized for dimensionality reduction while preserving the maximum amount of information.
+The clustering models predict identical results, while the interpretability and visualisation of data are improved when PCA is applied.

 ---
 <b>Score for this assessment:</b> has not been graded yet <br />